 Private student loans

 Unlike federal student loans, private student loans are issued based on credit.
-You’ll need a good credit score and a stable source of income to qualify for the best terms and interest rates or have a co-signer that meets these requirements.
+You’ll need a good credit score and a stable source of income to qualify for the best terms and interest rates or have a co-signer who meets these requirements.

 Although private student loans lack the protections federal student loans have, they can help bridge the financial gap when other forms of aid fall short.
 Some are even available to students with bad credit or little credit history.